opencast/opencast-docker/README.md

 * `ORG_OPENCASTPROJECT_DB_JDBC_PASS` **Required**
   Password of the database user.

-# Storage
+# Data

-The storage directory is located at `/data/opencast`.
+The data directory is located at `/data`.
 Use [Docker Volumes](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) to mount this directory on your host.

 # References